bnb-chain/greenfield-cmd/README.md

 1. The private key of the account has to be configured in config file

 2. The operator account should have enough balance before sending request to greenfield

+3.The cmd to have ability to intelligently select the correct SP

 ### Examples